akar-jaza/akar-jaza/README.md

 ### 👋 Glad you stopped by!

 I'm a **mobile app developer** with a passion for clean code, a love for collaboration, and a sharp eye for detail.
-I build cross-platform apps with **Flutter & Dart** and power them with robust **Laravel** backends.
+I'm building native iOS skills with **Swift**, alongside cross-platform apps in **Flutter & Dart**, and robust backends with **Laravel**.
 Driven to create software that genuinely makes a difference.

 ---